Find Business Schools

 • Debt and Budget Counselor

-In 2016, there was an estimated number of 38,300 jobs in the United States for Credit Counselor.
+There were about 38,300 jobs for Credit Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Credit Counselor by 2026.
 The BLS estimates 3,800 yearly job openings in this field.

 undefined